 Some symptoms may subside after pregnancy while others get worse.
 You may even get new symptoms you’ve never had before.
 Whatever your symptom set during those first few postpartum periods, it may become your new normal, even after your cycle becomes regular again.

 Don’t panic.
-If your symptoms worsen, we can help make cramps and PMS two less things you have to worry about.
-Because if there’s a new human in your household, period problems should be the last thing on your mind.
+If your symptoms worsen, we can help make cramps and PMS two fewer things you have to worry about.

 View this post on Instagram